mboilen/tgrgbox/README.md

 1. OAuth client id and secret id from your discord app
 2. AUTH_SECRET - a random string
 3. OvenMediaEngine signing key - a random string.
 Try to avoid xml metacharacters for your own sanity
+4. A list of discord email addresses that are allowed to access the platform

 In addition you need everything necessary to configure a DNS Challenge provider for an ACME certificate resolver in Traefik: https://doc.traefik.io/traefik/https/acme/#dnschallenge